ibericode/boxzilla-wp/readme.txt

 **Improvements**

-- Performance improvements by only running the bare minimum amount of code.
+- Various performance improvements
+- Updated all links to use `https` protocol

 = 1.4.2 - December 4, 2014 =